MicrosoftDocs/win32/desktop-src/SecCrypto/microsoft-enhanced-cryptographic-provider.md

-﻿---
-Description: 'The Microsoft Enhanced Cryptographic Provider supports the same capabilities as the Microsoft Base Cryptographic Provider, but supports stronger security through longer keys and additional algorithms.' ms.assetid: '87d0c865-8b29-439c-81aa-a40dc0034e3b'
-title: Microsoft Enhanced Cryptographic Provider
 ---
+Description: The Microsoft Enhanced Cryptographic Provider supports the same capabilities as the Microsoft Base Cryptographic Provider, but supports stronger security through longer keys and additional algorithms. ms.assetid: 87d0c865-8b29-439c-81aa-a40dc0034e3b
+title: Microsoft Enhanced Cryptographic Provider ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # Microsoft Enhanced Cryptographic Provider

 The Microsoft Enhanced Cryptographic Provider, called the Enhanced Provider, supports the same capabilities as the Microsoft Base Cryptographic Provider, called the Base Provider.
 The Enhanced Provider supports stronger security through longer keys and additional algorithms.
 It can be used with all versions of CryptoAPI.

 To maintain backward compatibility with earlier provider versions, the provider name, as defined in the Wincrypt.h header file, retains the version 1.0 designation.
 However, version 2.0 of this provider is currently shipping.
-To determine the version of the provider in use, call [**CryptGetProvParam**](cryptgetprovparam.md) with the *dwParam* argument set to **PP\_VERSION**.
+To determine the version of the provider in use, call [**CryptGetProvParam**](/windows/win32/Wincrypt/nf-wincrypt-cryptgetprovparam?branch=master) with the *dwParam* argument set to **PP\_VERSION**.
 Version 2.0 is in use if 0x0200 is returned.

 |                |                        |
 |----------------|------------------------|